justinluce/eisenhower-matrix/README.md

 An in-progress to-do app that utilizes the Eisenhower Matrix.

-Created with Vite and React.js
+Created with React.js using Vite and Electron.js